 History of Goodwin House

-The idea behind Goodwin House began when the Episcopal Church in the Diocese of Virginia acquired its first home for older adults in Richmond in the 1950s.
+The vision for Goodwin House Incorporated (GHI) began when the Episcopal Church in the Diocese of Virginia acquired its first retirement home for older adults in Richmond in the 1950s.

-Inspired by how the Richmond home benefited its first residents, Allen Adams, a layman from Arlington serving on the home’s management committee, had the vision and tenacity to help to create a similar haven in Northern Virginia.
-His friend, Benjamin M. Smith, a Methodist layman, donated a generous piece of land in 1963 to build the first Goodwin House in Alexandria.
-Goodwin House was unusual for its day in being one of the first purpose-built continuing care communities in the country.
+Inspired by this Richmond retirement home, Allen Adams – a layman from Arlington, Va., serving on the home’s management committee – sought to create a similar community for older adults in Northern Virginia.
+His friend, Benjamin M. Smith – a Methodist layman and real estate entrepreneur – donated a generous piece of land in West Alexandria in 1963 to build the first Goodwin House.

 When our first community opened in 1967, it was one of the first purpose-built continuing care communities in the country and the first in Northern Virginia.
 Our journey of reimagining aging for older adults was underway.